 1. Role of Directors

 The business of the company is conducted by its employees, managers and officers, under the direction of the Chief Executive Officer and oversight of the Board of Directors.
 The Board of Directors is elected by the stockholders to oversee management and to ensure that the long-term interests of the stockholders are being served.
+The Board of Directors’ role includes, among other things, seeking to identify risks and vulnerabilities facing the company and advising management on strategies to mitigate such risks.

 2. Board Leadership Structure